Symposiums

 Across the two-days, we considered: What is the future of enabling education in Australia?

-The University of Newcastle (UON) hosted the 2018 NAEEA Symposium on September 27th and 28th.
+The University of Newcastle (UON) hosted the 2018 NAEEA Symposium on September 27 and 28.
 Delegates and panellists came from across Australia, representing 16 universities.
-Over two days, participants heard from enabling educators, equity practitioners, and opinion leaders: including representatives from the NAEEA executive, the National Centre for Student Equity in Higher Education (NCSEHE), Equity Practitioners in Higher Education Australasia (EPHEA), La Trobe’s Centre for Higher Education Equity and Development Research (CHEEDR) and UON’s Centre of Excellence for Equity in Higher Education (CEEHE).
+Over two days, participants heard from enabling educators, equity practitioners, and opinion leaders, including representatives from the NAEEA Executive, the National Centre for Student Equity in Higher Education (NCSEHE), Equity Practitioners in Higher Education Australasia (EPHEA), La Trobe’s Centre for Higher Education Equity and Development Research (CHEEDR) and UON’s Centre of Excellence for Equity in Higher Education (CEEHE).
 Panels (as shown below), themed around policy, practice, and research and evaluation, focused discussion on what matters to enabling educators and students.
 The final session, aimed at representing the diversity of voices and opinions at the symposium, produced a set of principles to guide the NAEEA Executive going forward in their efforts to support the enabling sector and to inform higher education policy.

 PANEL 1: POLICY